gares/iris/CONTRIBUTING.md

 * The Iris Proof Mode (IPM) / MoSeL is documented at [ProofMode.md](ProofMode.md).
 * Naming conventions are documented at [Naming.md](Naming.md).

-## How to submit a pull request
+## How to submit a merge request

 To contribute code, please send your MPI-SWS GitLab username to [Ralf Jung](https://gitlab.mpi-sws.org/jung) to enable personal projects for your account.
 Then you can fork the
 [Iris git repository](https://gitlab.mpi-sws.org/FP/iris-coq/), make your changes in your fork, and create a merge request.

 Please do *not* use the master branch of your fork, that might confuse CI.
 Use a feature branch instead.

 ## How to update the std++ dependency